wp-plugins/wpsc-support-tickets/readme.txt

 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
 * Updated: Added randomized addition to filenames & updated the file upload presentation (added 4.9.29 if you turn on beta testing)

+= 4.9.41 =
+* Added: New department system is now live.
+This system lays the ground work for many of the new improvements coming in IDB Support Tickets version 5.0

 = 4.9.40 =
 * Updated: The .POT file has been updated to the latest version